MikeHopley/ftl-ships-strategy/index.md

 ## Stealth B

+Put the Zoltan on engines.
+They can steal power from cloaking.

 Plan your jumps carefully, to avoid being forced into asteroid fields.
-Suns are also bad, since they have a higher chance of enemies with drones.
-Pulsars are awful: every 11&ndash;18 seconds, your Glaive has a 23.4% chance to be taken offline for 15 seconds.
+Suns and pulsars are also very bad.
+Try to avoid nebulas too, as they disable your sensors and often contain Auto-ships.

 Look for flexible routes, so you can skip these hazards without losing beacons.
-Try to avoid nebulas too, as they often contain Auto-assaults (with drones).
-Plasma storms are especially risky: you can only power the Glaive and a level-1 cloak, with no engines.

-Also try to plan a route that lets you retreat to a previous beacon.
+Try to plan a route that lets you retreat to a previous beacon.
 This gives you a safe place to recover after a disaster.
+Also plan around doubled fleet pursuit.

 Usually start the Glaive in shields, for maximum damage.
-Sometimes it’s better to start in weapons or drones; for example, a manned Heavy Laser will fire before your Glaive finishes.
-But if this doesn’t kill the ship or occupy all crew with repairs, they may run away before you can fire again.
+Sometimes it’s better to start in weapons or drones; for example, a manned Heavy Laser may fire before your Glaive finishes.
 Against Zoltan Shields, use [exact beam placement](https://www.youtube.com/watch?v=oJ8uLSidl7o) to damage weapons.

 The ideal upgrade path is:

 * Cloaking-3
 * Hacking
 * Shields
-* Shields-3, shields-4

 Spend your first 50 scrap on cloaking-3.
 This lets you kill most enemies before they can fire, by cloaking first.
 The Glaive falls off hard against 2 shields, so try to get extra offence before sector 3.
-Hacking is ideal.
-Level 1 hacking will always take down 2 shields, *providing you have a consistent high framerate and use the "frame limit" setting.*
+Hacking is by far the best option.

-Buying shields significantly increases your chance to find hacking later, so generally buy them when the store isn’t selling hacking.
+If hacking is not offered, generally buy shields.
+Buying shields significantly increases your chance to find hacking later.
 Also consider buying backup battery.
 If the next store is selling systems, its chance to sell hacking is *approximately*:

 * 33% if you bought no systems
 * 40% if you have backup battery
 * 50% if you have shields
 * 60% if you have both

 The most difficult choice is between shields and a weapon.
+Usually take shields.
 Even a Burst Laser 2 is somewhat risky without shields, because unlike hacking it can miss.
 Shields make you a lot safer, especially once upgraded&thinsp;&mdash;&thinsp;but that’s another 50 scrap into defence that won’t help you kill 3-shield enemies in sector 4.

-2-power weapons are also very expensive to get online (165 scrap for weapons-6 and power), so generally prefer 1-power weapons.
+2-power weapons are very expensive to get online (165 scrap for weapons-6 and power), so generally prefer 1-power weapons.
 An Ion Blast 1 is especially good, because it’s cheap.
 Spending less scrap on weapons gives you a better chance to switch into hacking later.

 Also consider replacing the Glaive with another weapon that you can get online sooner; ideally still keep the Glaive for later, but sell it if necessary.
 For example, something like Flak 1 + Hull Laser 1 requires no upgrades and can last a long time.

 At intervals, consider buying a weapons buffer.
 Early on there are more important uses of scrap.
 However, if you pick up a two-power weapon, it may be worth buying the buffer while you wait.

 Protect your weapons by checking where combat drones are aiming before you cloak.
 Only cloak if they are about to hit weapons, cloaking, or possibly sensors.
+Otherwise, delay your cloak until enemy weapons fire.
+Even then, wait to see whether weapons are targeting anything important.
+Ideally you’ll let them hit irrelevant rooms, to reduce the chance of the drone sniping your Glaive when cloak ends.
-While all drones hit the exact centre of the target room, beam drones do not "line up" at the exact angle they will fire, making them harder to predict.

-Beam drones can drag across to an adjacent room.
-Beam 1 drones cannot drag across the "long side" of a room (their beam is shorter than 1 tile), but Beam 2 drones can.
+All drones hit the exact centre of the target room, but beam drones do not “line up” at the exact angle they will fire, making them harder to predict.
+Beam drones can drag into an adjacent room.
+Beam 1 drones cannot drag across the “long side” of a room (their beam is shorter than 1 tile), but Beam 2 drones can.
 It’s worth knowing the odds of a bad drag:

 * Beam drone 1:
   * From sensors, 13% drag into cloaking